bibliocoll/JournalTouch/README.md

 Be sure to set writing rights to *export/*.

 ### User interaction
-User interaction is handled in *js/local/conduit.js*.
+User interaction is handled in *js/local/conduit.js*. and *js/local/frame.js*

 ### Other notes
 Important note for Excel CSV exports: expect problems if your file is not UTF-8 encoded!
 Excel does not export to UTF-8 by default.